grame-cncm/faustwebsite/_posts/2017-09-15-backend-benchmarks.markdown

 - adding the equivalent of *-fast-math* compilation flag that [have to be done at LLVM IR and JIT (= native)](https://github.com/sletz/WAVM/commit/1aa96a2088ed1c6eb918b7f292f4571aecdfc6da) generation steps.

-- and finally simplifying some mathematical operators, [using their standard definition](https://github.com/sletz/WAVM/commit/a9e2a91c53e79168fb7e193beb36e99d81d0be21) instead of the specific WAVM coded ones that striclty implement [WebAssembly official semantic](http://webassembly.org/docs/semantics/) (see for instance the definition of *f32.min/f32.max* operations).
+- and finally simplifying some mathematical operators, [using their standard definition](https://github.com/sletz/WAVM/commit/a9e2a91c53e79168fb7e193beb36e99d81d0be21) instead of the specific WAVM coded ones that strictly implement [WebAssembly official semantic](http://webassembly.org/docs/semantics/) (see for instance the definition of *f32.min/f32.max* operations).

 Here is the diagram of DSP examples run with reference WAVM runtime, and the three specific optimizations: